-Another difference is that at Oxford and Cambridge it is far more about academic performance in end of year exams whereas I am told the US system is more about ongoing assessment throughout the course, so if your strength is not exams you may want to consider America.
-And of course, there are the SATs for entry to just about any US University, whereas the Oxbridge aptitude tests are often only for those universities.
+Another difference is that at Oxford and Cambridge it is far more about academic performance in end of year exams, whereas I am told the US system is more about ongoing assessment throughout the course, so if your strength is not exams you may want to consider a North American option.
+And of course, there are the SATs for entry to just about any US university, whereas the Oxbridge aptitude tests are often only for those universities.

 If the school has a track record of applying to Oxbridge the teachers and careers counsellors can offer excellent advice.
 Parents should listen to the school.
-If the school doesn’t believe the student is strong enough to apply then it’s very unlikely their application will be successful.
-If they are not predicted to achieve the minimum grades for the particular course it’s simple – they are not going to get an interview and they are wasting 1 of their 5 UK University applications.
+If the school doesn’t believe the student is strong enough to apply then it is very unlikely their application will be successful.
+If they are not predicted to achieve the minimum grades for the particular course it is simple – they are not going to get an interview and they are wasting one of their five UK university applications.

 Teachers have a further important role as they can suggest other activities, reading, competitions, etc to help students go above and beyond the curriculum which is vital if students are going to be able to show a passion for their chosen subject by the time they apply.
 Of course, this needs to start long before the final year of school when the applications are being made.